tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 2. Uncomment the last line of the script, and press **F5**.

-> **NOTE:** You should see the basic ports scanned, and then a port scan from 80 to 443.
+> **Note**: You should see the basic ports scanned, and then a port scan from 80 to 443.
 This will generate many security center logs for the Network Security Group which will be used in the Custom Alert in the next exercise.

 ## Exercise 5: Creating security log alerts